modulooblongata/Modulo-Blog/README.md

 This is a blog built with Ruby on Rails

-* Uses Markup and Syntax Highlighting
+* Uses Markup (Redcarpet Gem) and Syntax Highlighting

 * Comment System with Disqus